In this post you’re going to learn how to find & hire the BEST content creators in 2021.

 Example: If you’re looking for someone to write an ebook you can use to bring in more B2B leads, that’s going to require a different skill set than someone looking for catchy social media content for a campaign you’re running.

 The more insight you have on what you need done, the greater your chances of hiring the best person for the job.
 Most projects will typically be one of or a combination of these four types of content:

 Think blog posts, social media posts, ebooks, landing page copy, email copy, and any other form of written content.
 Make sure to be specific with what you’re looking for, as most freelance writers specialize in a few certain aspects here.

-Storytelling videos, campaign promotions, explainer videos, event coverage, and more.
+Storytelling videos, campaign promotions, explainer videos, event coverage, regular content for Youtube, and more.
 If you’re on the hunt for video creation, make note of what you’re wanting to be included and where you want it to focus.